valkey-io/valkey-container/README.md

 The Project is now maintained by [the Valkey Community](https://github.com/valkey-io/valkey/) and it was forked from [docker-library/redis](https://github.com/docker-library/redis).

-Alternatively the images can also be found on the [GitHub Container Registry](https://ghcr.io/valkey-io/valkey).

 ## When should you build and publish new Docker Image?

 You should build and publish a new Docker Image after a new major, minor or patch version of Valkey is released on the [main Valkey repository](https://github.com/valkey-io/valkey).